 Nancy followed her beloved Ronnie in death on March 6, 2016.
 They were laid to rest next to one another forever together looking out over the mountains of California.

-The Library and museum is definitely worth the drive.
+The Library and Museum are definitely worth the drive.